 Downsides of Roam Research

 The big issue with Roam currently is that it’s still in development.
 It’s functional, but don’t expect a beautiful interface.
-There’s also no app for your computer or phone yet; currently you can only access the program through a browser.
+There’s also no app for your computer or phone yet; currently, you can only access the program through a browser.

 Another major downside is that the data is stored centrally, and there’s no possibility to store files locally.
 This means that in an unfortunate event there’s some risk that you can lose your data.
 However it is still possible to export your notes, but only in JSON/Markdown files – not really user friendly.
-Still it’s definitely recommended to do this every now and then to ensure you don’t lose any data.
+Still, it’s definitely recommended to do this now and then to ensure you don’t lose any data.

-There’s also some concern about privacy and encryption, since technically the developers can access your notes (although this has been addressed by the founder here).
-To be fair, most other note taking programs are not great in terms of privacy either – so hopefully this is something the developers will improve in the future.
+There’s also some concern about privacy and encryption since technically the developers can access your notes (although this has been addressed by the founder here).
+To be fair, most other note-taking programs are not great in terms of privacy either – so hopefully this is something the developers will improve in the future.

-Quick start: How to make your own digital commonplace book in Roam
+Quickstart guide: How to make your own digital commonplace book in Roam

-The key to using any new system is adopting it to your own needs.
+The key to using any new system is adapting it to your own needs.
 And as with traditional commonplace books, every person will have a preference for a structure and an organization in a digital one.
 So how you take notes and how you use them in this new system will depend on you.
 But here are some general steps:

 Step 1: Note-taking

-It all starts with the actual note-taking.
+It all starts with actual note-taking.
 These notes can come in a few different forms: maybe they are direct quotations from something you read, maybe they are rephrased sentences that extract the key information from the text, or maybe they are your own ideas and thoughts that were sparked by what you read.
 All three are good to have, and all three are good to record.
 The threshold to take a note should be really low – if you think there’s potential value in it, then write it down.

 Step 2: Importing

 Import all these notes to your program of choice.
 If you read a physical book this could mean transcribing the text, if you’ve read it digitally it can be copied-pasted, and if you read it on a Kindle it can be exported.
-I create a new page in Roam for every article and book I read, and record all types of notes on that page.
+I create a new page in Roam for every article and book I read and record all types of notes on that page.

 Step 3: Organizing

-Start organizing and tagging the notes – this is critical part.
+Start organizing and tagging the notes – this is the critical part.
 You need to organize the information is such a way that it is useful to you, and that you will be able to find it again in the future.
 Try starting with 3 sections on the page: